-In addition to the Federal Perkins, Stafford and Plus loan programs, several private lenders offer private student and/or parent loans.
+In addition to the Direct Subsidized, Unsubsidized, and Plus loan programs, several private lenders offer private student and/or parent loans.
 These loans are usually more expensive than the federal loans and the costs vary widely between programs.
 All of these lenders will review the borrower’s credit history and most of them will require a loan cosigner.

 Students/Parents may borrow up to the Student’s Cost of Attendance minus any other aid the student is receiving (including other student/parent loans).

 Federal Direct, Subsidized, Unsubsidized and Plus loan programs will almost always offer lower borrowing costs than any private educational loan program.
 Due to higher borrowing cost, most students and families should not consider borrowing private student loans until they have exhausted their maximum federal student and parent loan eligibility.

 You should consider a private loan if any of the following situations applies:

 - The student or parent is unable to borrow federal student/parent loans because they do not meet the Federal Eligibility Requirements.

 - The parents are willing to pay higher borrowing costs for the opportunity to borrow a parent loan that can be deferred while the student is in school.

 - The student is responsible for financing his or her education, and he or she needs to borrow additional funds.

 - The student or parent has exhausted their federal loan options and needs to borrow additional funds to meet the student’s cost of education.